hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

   ![all_custom_tools](assets/close_2.png)

-- Once the agent marks the conversation appropriately.
-The conversation is removed from the agent's queue and the My Chats page.
+- Once the agent marks a conversation complete, the conversation is removed from the agent's queue and the **MyChats** screen.

 ### Open Completed Chats